sparkle-project/sparkle-project.github.io/documentation/index.md

   * Enter `https://github.com/sparkle-project/Sparkle` as the package repository URL
   * Choose the Package Options.
 The default options will let Xcode automatically update versions of Sparkle 1.

+  From Xcode's project navigator, if you right click and show the `Sparkle` package in Finder, you will find Sparkle's tools and Sparkle 2's XPC Services in `../artifacts/Sparkle/`

 If you use [CocoaPods](//cocoapods.org):

   * Add `pod 'Sparkle'` to your Podfile.